 1. Don’t Peek!

-When you’re using your slow cooker, leave the lid on unless the recipe directs you not to.
-If you take the lid off during cooking, it can take up to 25 minutes for the food to resume its proper cooking temperature, and that extends your cooking time.
+When using your slow cooker, leave the lid on unless the recipe specifically instructs you to remove it.
+If you take the lid off during cooking, it can take up to 25 minutes for the food to regain its proper cooking temperature, which extends your cooking time.

 2. Warming “Plate”

-You can use your slow cooker to keep foods warm even if you didn’t make them in the slow cooker.
+You can use your slow cooker to keep foods warm, even if you didn’t cook them in it.
 From soups to meatballs, a slow cooker on Low with the lid off or Warm with the lid on can keep foods hot while you transport them or serve them from your buffet or table.

 3. Hot Weather Friend

-Did you ever think about how little heat a slow cooker generates in the kitchen?
+Have you ever considered how little heat a slow cooker generates in the kitchen?
 This makes it ideal for cooking during hot weather.
 You can even do baking in your slow cooker, helping to keep your kitchen cool.

 (Slow cookers use less energy than an oven, too.)